postmanlabs/labs-docs/src/pages/docs/postman/collaboration/adding-private-network.md

 ### Adding your APIs

-> Before you can add an API to the private API network, all of your team members must be given permission to view the API.
+> You can only add an API to the network if all team members have permission to view the API.
 Learn more about [roles and permissions](/docs/postman/collaboration/roles-and-permissions/).

 To add a private API for your team, sign in to your [Dashboard](go.postman.co) and click **API Network** at the top.

-> Open your browser to sign in to the [Dashboard](go.postman.co).
+> Open your browser to sign in to the [Dashboard](https://go.postman.co).

 ![Nav bar](https://assets.postman.com/postman-docs/Network+in+nav+bar.jpg)